Alirajpur district

 Alirajpur district (/hi/) is one of the 55 districts of Madhya Pradesh state in India.
 It was created from Alirajpur, Jobat and Bhabra tehsils of the former Jhabua district on 17 May 2008.
-It is the least literate district in India as per Census 2011.
+Alirajpur district is located western part of Madhya Pradesh.It is the least literate district in India as per Census 2011.
 Alirajpur is the administrative headquarters of the district.
 The district occupies an area of 2165.24 sqkm, and at the 2011 census had a population of 728,999.
 It includes the city of Alirajpur.

 Origin of name

 The district is named after its headquarters, Alirajpur, which was the capital of the former princely state of Ali Rajpur.
 The name of this town is derived by conjoining Ali (the fortress town and the former capital of the princely state founded by Anand Deo in 1437) and Rajpur (the latter capital).

 According to the 2011 census Alirajpur district has a population of 728,677, roughly equal to the nation of Bhutan or the US state of Alaska.
 This gives it a ranking of 498th in India (out of a total of 640).
 The district has a population density of 229 inhabitants per square kilometre (590/sq mi).
 Its population growth rate over the decade 2001–2011 was 19.4 per cent.
 Alirajpur has a sex ratio of 1,009 females for every 1,000 males, and a literacy rate of 37.22 per cent, the lowest in India.